Leave a Legacy

 - Group term policies.
 If you are employed, you may be receiving group term life insurance as an employee benefit.
-If so, amfAR can be named as a beneficiary of the entire policy or as the beneficiary only of the amount that exceeds $50,000.
+If so, amfAR can be named as a beneficiary of the entire policy or as the beneficiary.

 GIFTS THAT PAY INCOME: CHARITABLE REMAINDER TRUSTS

 These trusts allow you to make a gift to amfAR that will enable you or others to enjoy enhanced income for your lifetimes(s) or for a specified term of years.
-You choose the percentage payout you wish to receive (not less than 5%).
+You choose the percentage payout you wish to receive.
 When your trust terminates, amfAR receives the remaining principal.

 There are two types of charitable remainder trusts: